puck/catalystcloud-docs/source/database.rst

 to perform a variety of different tasks.
 You could have it run on standby and periodically update to keep up to date with the master.
 Or you could use it to run your queries so that the master isn't burdened with the load of large operations.
-There are many different uses for having a replica.
+The tool is uses of a replica are very flexible to suit your needs.

 While similar to a backup, a replica is very different.
 The main difference between the two is that, a backup takes what is essentially